cauabernardino/Data-Science-By-John-Hopkins/01 - Data Scientist Tools/Lesson 02.md

 remove.packages("ggplot2")
 ```

-To avoid any version problems between packages and the language itself, there are some commands that help to keep track of it
+To avoid any version problems between packages and the language itself, there are some commands that help to keep track of it.
 ```r
 version  # Check the information about the R version running sessionInfo() # Check the R version alongside all packages loaded in the session